 Los Angeles is prone to many natural and man-made threats.
-Los Angeles is particularly vulnerable to the destructive affects of wildfires, flooding, mudslides and earthquakes.
+Los Angeles is particularly vulnerable to the destructive affects of wildfires, flooding, mudslides, earthquakes, and extreme heat.
 Because of the many threats faced, the importance of readiness as a city and for residents cannot be overstated.
 Part of disaster preparedness is being aware of the kinds of hazards and disasters you might be subject to living in as a Los Angeles resident.
 Here’s a list:

 The Federal Emergency Management Agency places California in the “very high risk” category for earthquakes.
 In fact, California experiences the most frequent damaging earthquakes; however, Alaska experiences the greatest number of large earthquakes —most of which are located in uninhabited areas.
 The U.S. Geological Survey (USGS) is the leading agency that provides the public and policymakers with a clear understanding of natural hazards and provides comprehensive real-time earthquake monitoring.